Summer Camps

 Full Day Camps

-A non-refundable deposit of $50.00 is due at the time of registration.
-The remaining balance is due no later than 14 days prior to the start of camp.
-Failure to pay the balance in full by the due date may result in your child being removed from the camp.
-A $10.00 multi-child discount will be given to each additional child in the household who is enrolled in the same full-day camp program at the same location.
-For more information, please see the Parent/Guardian Handbook under the Camp Documents dropdown on this webpage.
+A $50 non-refundable deposit is due at registration, with the remaining balance due 14 days before camp begins.
+Failure to pay in full by the deadline may result in removal from camp.
+A $10 discount applies to each additional child from the same household enrolled in the same full-day camp at the same location.
+See the Parent/Guardian Handbook under the Camp Documents for details.

 Q: Can I purchase an extra camp T-shirt?

-A: Each Full Day Camper will receive one T-Shirt per summer per registered camp location.
-These shirts are to be worn on field trip days.
-Please ask the camp manager regarding additional t-shirts for purchase.
+A: Each full-day camper receives one T-shirt per summer per registered location, to be worn on field trip days.
+Ask the camp manager about purchasing additional shirts.

 Q: Can we switch from one camp program/location to another?